napari/docs/docs/howtos/layers/shapes.md

   Select the `Add path` tool from the layer controls panel or by pressing the `t` key when the shapes layer is selected.
 The tool can be used to draw freeform, complex paths using the mouse or tablet.
 Importantly, the paths will still consist of vertexes and will be editable like all other Shapes.
-Note that for the initial drawing, sometimes there is a delay due to `numba`.

   :::{dropdown} More details on the lasso and path tool
   ```{include} ../../_templates/details_polygon_path_tool.md
   ```